MacBook Pro Specs

 The MacBook Pro was released in 2006, and it featured a svelte aluminum unibody design, a Retina display, and an Intel processor.
 The Pro’s requirements and features have implemented cutting-edge technology since its release.
 It is the higher-end model in the MacBook family, residing above the MacBook Air, and comes with 13 inch, 14 inch, and 16-inch displays.

 17-inch Macbook Pro was sold from April 2006 to June 2012, and 15-inch Macbook Pro from January 2006 to January 2020.
 By July 2019, Apple had released a new MacBook Pro with a butterfly-style keyboard designed to address problems with previous models, an 8-core processor, high-capacity storage, next-generation graphics, and a better sound system.

 Ever since the introduction of M1 and then moving on to the latest entrants, the M1 max and the M1 Max pro, MacBook Pro has become a favorite machine.
 With its powerful hardware and software modules, it has set the bar for its competitors.
 MacBooks have revolutionized how people handle productivity when on the go.
 Apple computers have become considerably less expensive while improving their efficiency over time, which is a huge benefit to customers.

-The weight of MacBook pro 13 inches is around 3 pounds or 1.4 kg and the weight of Macbook pro 16 inches is 4.3 pounds or 2.0 kg.
+The weight of the MacBook Pro 13 inches is around 3 pounds or 1.4 kg, MacBook Pro 14 inches is 3.5 pounds 1.6 kg and the weight of the MacBook Pro 16 inches is 4.3 pounds or 2.0 kg.